cooperlees/vanD/README.md

 _All your recreational van data collecting could ever need!_

 vanD is a Ubuntu running Raspberry Pi telemetry collection daemon.
-It's been design to support various components/modules and was written for @cooperlees [2021 Winnebago Revel](https://vanlife.cooperlees.com/).
+It's been design to support various components/modules and was written for @cooperlees's [2021 Winnebago Revel](https://vanlife.cooperlees.com/).
-My main goal is to collect timeseries data from a cloud VPS for monitoring and baseline components when the RV has LTE/5G/Wifi available.
+My main goal is to collect timeseries data (via [Prometheus](https://prometheus.io/docs/introduction/overview/)) from a cloud VPS for monitoring and baseline components when the RV has LTE/5G/Wifi available.

 ## Supported Components / Modules

-- Li3 Batteries
+- Lithionics (Li3) Batteries
-  - Read the Bluetooth LE serial data and expose via pro
+  - Read the Bluetooth LE serial data and convert to Prometheus gauges

 # Install